Sama Alshaibi on

 Sama Alshaibi’s art propels empathy and reflection, a work that stems from the artist’s lived experience as well as a dedication to questioning spaces of conflict, historical accounts and the status quo.

-whilst visually being poetic and transcendent.
+Her art is charged with critical political narratives and socio-political issues, whilst visually being poetic and transcendent.
 This duality comes through much of the artist’s imagery, found in both Alshaibi’s photography and film nourished by her performance art and use of the body to convey an array of important notions.

 War, violence, exile, migration, identity, political and environmental refuge, the gaze, othering, are all themes Alshaibi engages with.
 A profound artist, who places nature, landscapes at the core of much of her work’s exploration, bringing to the forefront our attention to environmental issues including the water crisis across the Middle East and North Africa and to thinking about the links to land in relation to belonging.
 Her works on gender, conflict and history, compelling the viewer to reassess how women have been depicted, as well as diving into the notion of identity cultivate layers of depth and concern across a thorough, captivating and powerful body of work.